nodejs/node-core-utils/README.md

 Mind that`.ncu/land` could contain your access token since it contains the serialized configurations.

-If you ever accidentally commit your access token on Github, you can simply revoke that token and use a new one.
+If you ever accidentally commit your access token on GitHub, you can simply revoke that token and use a new one.

 ## `ncu-config`